 Bans Conservation Centre

-Bans is one of the largest resorts and dive centres on Koh Tao, so it may surprise you to learn that it is also the most environmentally friendly.
-Even most long term locals would be surprised to see how many ecological initiatives are underway at the Bans Conservation Centre on the mountainside behind the main resort in central Sairee.
+Bans Diving is one of the largest resorts and dive centres on Koh Tao.
+Surprisingly, it is also the most environmentally friendly.
+The Bans Conservation Centre on the mountainside behind the main resort in central Sairee is carrying out numerous ecological initiatives.
+This surprises even many long-term locals.
 It certainly makes it onto our list of Koh Tao’s best-kept secrets and a visit is highly recommended for everyone, but especially for those with a passion for the environment and nature.

 About the Bans Conservation Centre

-The premise of the Bans conservation centre is to create an economy of sufficiency, a philosophy that was originally developed by the late King, His Majesty King Bhumibol Adulyadej (Rama 9).
+The late King, His Majesty King Bhumibol Adulyadej (Rama 9), originally developed the philosophy of a sufficiency economy.
+This serves as the foundation for the creation of the Bans Conservation Centre’s economy of sufficiency premise.
 In layman’s terms, creating a sufficiency economy simply means that you can support yourself as sustainably as possible.
-To that end, the eco team at Bans have cut no corners.
-With a crew of around 50 working on various environmental projects at any one time, the team has made some amazing accomplishments:
+In pursuit of this goal, the eco team at Bans has spared no effort.
+With a crew of around 50 working on various environmental projects at any one time.
+The team has made some amazing accomplishments:

-- Bans is self-sufficient for organic soap, shampoos, detergents, toilet cleaners, and even mosquito repellent – an achievement made even more impressive when you consider they have nearly 400 rooms across their various accommodation options.
+- Bans has achieved self-sufficiency in producing a range of products, including organic soap, shampoos, detergents, toilet cleaners, and mosquito repellent.
+This accomplishment becomes even more impressive when you take into account as they have nearly 400 rooms.

-- All cafes and restaurants in the Bans group are self-sufficient for everyday fruit and vegetables for their salads, desserts, and sides.
-In the thriving garden next to the lower reservoir and Eco Centre you’ll find lettuce, okra, bok choy, chillis, lemongrass, lemons, limes, melons, spinach, bell peppers, eggplant, banana, mulberries, and more.
+- All eateries in the Bans group are self-sufficient for everyday fruit and vegetables for their salads, desserts, and sides.
+In the thriving garden next to the lower reservoir and Eco Centre, you’ll find lettuce, okra, bok choy, chillis, lemongrass, lemons, limes, melons, spinach, bell peppers, eggplant, banana, mulberries, and more.

-- The team use their large septic tanks to create and produce biogas, so there is no need to buy any propane gas for any cooking, water heating, or to fuel machinery.
+- The team utilizes their sizable septic tanks to generate biogas.
+Consequently, there is no requirement to purchase propane gas for cooking, water heating, or powering machinery.

 Bans Conservation Centre Projects

 - Expanding their line of organic and eco-friendly products to sell to other businesses and the general public.
-If you’d like to buy eco products in bulk, you can take containers up to the Eco Centre anytime before 4.30pm daily.
-Smaller, individual purchases can be made at the retail store on the walking street down by the beach.
+Should you wish to purchase eco-friendly products, just bring your containers to the Eco Centre any day before 4:30 pm.
+The retail store on the beachfront walking street allows customers to make smaller, individual purchases.

 - Organic composting projects complete with vermiculture (worm science!) to create the most efficient and nutritious environment in which to grow plants.
-All of the natural waste from the garden is added to residual organic matter from satellite operations like the restaurants, cafe’s, and dive boats.
-Everything is brought up to the composting area so nothing goes to waste.
+The garden adds all its natural waste to the residual organic matter generated by satellite operations, such as restaurants, cafes, and dive boats.
+We bring everything to the composting area to ensure nothing goes to waste.

 - Experimenting with solar panels, which currently power the gardens and Eco Centre.